MarcosMJD/ml-fish-weight-predition/README.md

 You can test with test.py (do not forget to change use the uri param accordingly)
 Or directly, in the Swagger UI

+## Interactive test
+In your local machine, under production directory, run `streamlit run .\client.py` and have test you can change the URI of the API endpoint as needed.

 # Definitions

 R2 score (coefficient of determination)